 As shown in the figure below:

 The 800 who have jobs is divided by the labor force of 800 who have jobs, including the 200 who are looking for jobs.
 The result is a 20% unemployment rate.

 Calculating the Labor Force Participation Rate (LFPR)

 Using the same sample country, we can calculate the LFPR.
-To do this, we divide the Labor Force by the number of the adult population who are greater than 16 year of age.
+To do this, we divide the Labor Force by the number of the adult population who are greater than 16 years of age.
 In this case, the labor force is the same.
-It is made up of 800 who have jobs including 200 who are looking for jobs.
+It is made up of 800 who have jobs, including 200 who are looking for jobs.
 Now, it is divided by the 1500 adults who are greater than 16 years of age.
 The result is multiplied by 100 to yield a percentage of 66.67 percent who are actively participating in the labor workforce.

 Now it should become apparent that the unemployment rate of the sample country was 20 percent, but the labor workforce participation rate is 66.67 percent.

 That means the employment rate is at 80%, but out of the total adult workforce, there is a 33.33 percent deficit of those who are not participating.